-What is a stocks and shares Isa
+What is a stocks and shares Isa?

 While a cash Isa is simply a tax-free savings account, a stocks and shares Isa is a tax-efficient investment account that lets you put money into range of different investments.

-So, unlike with cash Isas, you should only invest if you're prepared to take the risk that your investments can go down, as well as up, in value.
+So, unlike with cash Isas, you should only invest if you're prepared to take the risk that your investments can go down as well as up in value.

-The stocks and shares Isa allowance in 2018/19
+What is the stocks and shares Isa allowance in 2021-22?

-During the 2018/19 tax year, which runs from 6 April 2018 to 5 April 2019, you can place up to £20,000 into an Isa.
-This is the same Isa allowance as the 2017/18 tax year and a substantial rise from the £15,240 limit in the 2016/17 tax year.
+During the 2021-22 tax year, which runs from 6 April 2021 to 5 April 2022, you can place up to £20,000 into an Isa.
+This is the same Isa allowance as the 2020-21 tax year.

 The tax advantages of stocks and shares Isas can be significant, especially if you're a higher or additional-rate taxpayer.

 If you buy shares, or collective investments such as unit trusts that invest in a portfolio of shares for you, you're likely to receive dividends.
-Previously, these would be paid with 10% tax deducted at source.
-It wasn't not possible to reclaim this tax, which is why it was not quite true to say that stocks and shares Isas were 'tax-free'.

-However, any investments kept in a stocks and shares Isa will avoid tax on dividends altogether.
+Any investments kept in a stocks and shares Isa will avoid tax on dividends altogether.

 Stocks and shares Isas will only offer a capital gains tax benefit if you realise gains in excess of this allowance in a single tax year.